PjHurtig/adventure-lab/README.md

 - "Create a website that makes it clear why they would want to subscribe to the newsletter"

-#### The whole site is catered to the goal of showing the user (in the target audience) why they would want to be a part of the club
+#### The whole site is catered to the goal of showing the user (in the target audience) why they would want to be a part of the club and newsletter

 - "Make it easy to subscribe consistently over the whole site"